X-Forwarded-Host HTTP Header: Syntax, Directive, Examples

 X-Forwarded-Host: ih29.example-cdn.com

-What is X-Forwarded-Host HTTP Header?
+What is an X-Forwarded-Host HTTP Header?

 What is the Syntax of X-Forwarded-Host HTTP Header?